SichangHe/CS311/midterm2/ans.md

 So, 200.128.48.0/21 has two times more addresses than the former option, and therefore should be more adequate.
+(Feedback: But this will waste address as 1024 are enough.)

 On the flip side,
 since the latter is in one large chunk instead of 4 smaller chunks, MiniTelecom might more likely divide the allocation into larger chunks and run out of IPs sooner, ironically.
+(Feedback: Ok.
+Depends on the management policies.

+One large chunk avoids bloating the global routing table.)